DRaider09/Discord-Raiding-Tool/README.md

 2. Run the install
 3. The Dead Bread Raid Toolbox GUI will appear and you should be good to go!

+(Warning: May trigger antivirus similar to Dead Breads Tool)

 ![](https://i.imgur.com/DApo3EW.png)